Seán South: Death

 On New Year's Day 1957, 14 IRA volunteers crossed the border into County Fermanagh to launch an attack on a joint RUC/B Specials barracks at Moane's Cross in Altawark townland near Cooneen, six miles from Brookeborough.
 During the attack a number of volunteers were injured, two fatally.
 South and Fergal O'Hanlon died of their wounds as they were making their escape.
 Their bodies were brought into an old sandstone barn by their comrades.
 The stone from the barn was used to build a memorial at the site.
+The site is located at the intersection of Cooneen Road and Teiges Hill Road about six miles northwest of Rosslea.

 South's funeral was held on 5 January 1957 and drew massive crowds numbering in the thousands, including members of the clergy and the Mayor of Limerick City Ted Russell.

 Legacy

 South's legacy remains a controversial and contested issue, particularly in Northern Ireland where South died.
-In 2019 Rosemary Barton of the Ulster Unionist Party denounced Martin Kenny of Sinn Féin for praising South's legacy at an annual memorial held for South in Limerick.
+In 2019, Ulster Unionist Party MLA Rosemary Barton denounced Martin Kenny of Sinn Féin for praising South's legacy at an annual memorial held for South in Limerick.
 Barton suggested South's 1957 raid on the Brookeborough barracks was a terrorist act and called South "a well-known fascist and an anti-Semite".
-Each year in Limerick Sinn Fein organise a commemoration of South with Limerick Sinn Fein councillor John Costelloe saying "for a man to come up from Limerick and take on the might of the British Empire took some guts...we should honour our heroes".
+Each year in Limerick Sinn Féin organise a commemoration of South with Limerick Sinn Féin councillor John Costelloe saying "for a man to come up from Limerick and take on the might of the British Empire took some guts...we should honour our heroes".

-The Limerick City cumann of Official Sinn Fein was named after South.
+The Limerick City cumann of Official Sinn Féin was named after South.

+In 2025, Irish republican and historian Pádraig Óg Ó Ruairc condemned South as a fascist and stated that South was not someone the Republican movement should commemorate.

 Commemoration

-The attack on the barracks inspired two popular rebel songs: ‘Seán South of Garryowen' and ‘The Patriot Game'.
+The attack on the barracks inspired two popular rebel songs: "Seán South of Garryowen" and "The Patriot Game".